jvanbruegge/adcs_plot/README.md

 ```
 As we are only _getting_ data from the server and not _setting_ data, we just wrap the `onmessage` function in a new Stream.

-The graphs file is just setting some settings on the graph file, we tell the name of the graph, the axis label, the domain of the incoming data (here we expect data between 0 and 100 degrees Celcius) and a filter, so we can extract the data relevant for this graph from the global state object.
+The graphs file is just passing some settings to the graph file, we tell the name of the graph, the axis label, the domain of the incoming data (here we expect data between 0 and 100 degrees Celcius) and a filter, so we can extract the data relevant for this graph from the global state object.
 ```typescript
 import { Stream } from 'xstream';